mpi-forum/mpi-forum.github.io/meetings/2026/03/logistics.md

 #### Registration Fee

-The registration fee for in-person attendance is $200 + Eventbrite fees.
-This will cover food, meeting space, security, etc.

-There is no registration fee for people attending remotely.
+There is no registration fee for people attending or in-person.
+Meals will take place in the on-site cafes and do not have a cost to us.

 #### Meeting Registration and Voting

-**All attendees (in-person or remote)** must complete this form to be eligible to attend the meeting and vote.
+**All attendees (in-person or remote)** must register to be eligible to attend the meeting and vote.
+It's important to choose the correct ticket depending on whether you will attend in-person or remote so we can manage security and logistics.

 Registration is via [Eventbrite](https://www.eventbrite.com/e/1981859425893).